BIOLOGY FOR LIFE

 • State the Hardy-Weinberg equations.

-• Given data, calculate allele frequencies of genes in a gene pool.
+• Given data, calculate allele frequencies of a gene in a gene pool.

-• Given data, calculate genotype frequencies of genes in a gene pool.
+• Given data, calculate genotype frequencies of a gene in a gene pool.

 AHL D4.1.14- Hardy–Weinberg conditions that must be maintained for a population to be in genetic equilibrium.